Bristol Museum & Art Gallery is open!

 - We are asking visitors to maintain social distancing by staying two-metres apart.

-- Visitors are required to wear face coverings unless they are exempt.
+- We ask that visitors wear face coverings unless they are exempt.

 - Some areas have one-way systems in place.
 These are clearly marked.

-- We’re limiting the number of visitors in some galleries and the gift shop to help maintain social distancing.
+- We’re limiting the number of visitors in the gift shop to help maintain social distancing.
 Please do be patient with us.

 - Hand sanitisers are available around the venues.
 Please wash your hands regularly and use the hand sanitiser provided.